Skip to main content

 ApplicationS

 The Leopold Fellows undergraduate program honors Professor Richard Leopold, a long-time member of the NU Department of History, by providing a small group of able undergraduate students with an opportunity to engage in genuine historical research.
-Leopold Fellows will work on current History faculty research projects, learning how to interpret archival and documentary materials.
+Leopold Fellows will work on current History faculty research projects or course development, learning how to interpret archival and documentary materials.
 Successful candidates should demonstrate an interest in learning how to interpret complex primary data.
 Working under the guidance of a member of the Department of History, the Leopold Fellow will learn how scholars develop arguments out of diverse research materials.
 Scroll down to view current faculty research projects and application details.

 Questions and applications should be addressed to Asst.
 Director Elzbieta Foeller-Pituch: efp@northwestern.edu

-2023-2024 Faculty research projects
+2024-2025 Faculty research projects

 This project explores violence, politics, and space in the 1990s in Colorado, focusing on the role of suburbs, gun violence, and environmental contamination in shaping life and culture.
 Research materials will include work with the surveillance documents and the Freedom of Information Act, work with online newspaper archives, and may include travel to other archives.